typelevel/doobie/yax/docs/src/main/tut/09-Error-Handling.md

 }
 ```

 So let's change our method to return a `String \/ Person` by using the `attemptSomeSql` combinator.
 This allows us to specify the `SQLState` value that we want to trap.
-In this case the culprit `"23505"` (yes, it's a string) is provided as a constant in the `contrib-postgresql` add-on.
+In this case the culprit `"23505"` (yes, it's a string) is provided as a constant in the `doobie-postgres` add-on.

 ```tut:silent